 Another option that you have when trying to deflect objection rebuttals is to try to share common pain points that your prospects have as a way to keep the conversation going.
 Here is what that might look like.

 I understand.
 Sometimes when we talk with other businesses, we have noticed that they often express challenges with:

-Website is not performing and producing the type of results that are needed
+Their website is not performing and producing the type of results that are needed

-Website conversion rate could be better
+The website conversion rate could be better

-Need to find a way to increase website traffic
+They need to find a way to increase website traffic